-Once policymakers agree on a budget framework, there are procedural and statutory provisions to help keep the budget on track.
-While these restrictions cannot substitute for consensus about fiscal goals, they can help impose needed budget discipline during the legislative process.
+Once policymakers agree on a budget framework, there are procedural and statutory provisions intended to help keep the budget on track.
+While those restrictions cannot substitute for consensus about fiscal goals, they can help impose needed budget discipline during the legislative process.
 Budget enforcement provisions often apply to multiple years and make it harder to enact changes to revenues or spending that would be inconsistent with the agreed-upon framework.
-Lawmakers are able to change the restrictions, but if the provisions are set in statute, Congress must pass, and the President must sign, a new law to modify or terminate them.
+Lawmakers are able to change the restrictions, but if the provisions are set in statute, Congress must pass and the President must sign a new law to modify or terminate them.

 The best-known enforcement provisions include spending caps, pay-as-you-go (PAYGO) requirements, and sequestration (or across-the-board spending reductions).

-Statutory discretionary spending limits, or spending caps, limit the amount of spending allowed each year the caps are in effect.
-For example spending caps are currently in effect through 2021 for annually appropriated, or discretionary, spending.
-The caps are intended to provide budget discipline.
-Instead of allowing spending to expand without restraint, caps force lawmakers to trade lower priority programs for higher priority needs.
+Statutory caps on appropriations limit the amount of such spending allowed each year.
+For example, spending caps were in effect from 2012 through 2021 for annually appropriated, or discretionary, spending.
+No caps were in place for 2022 and 2023, but the Fiscal Responsibility Act established caps for fiscal years 2024 and 2025.
+The caps are meant to provide budget discipline and force lawmakers to trade lower priority programs for higher priority needs.
 To provide a safety valve, some types of spending, such as spending for disaster relief or other emergencies, are not constrained by the caps.
 If spending exceeds the allowed level, a process known as sequestration enforces the limits by cutting spending on certain programs across the board by a uniform percentage.
 (See further below.)

-Sequestration is the process used to enforce spending limits and PAYGO.
-It imposes across-the-board cuts in certain programs to reduce spending enough to eliminate a deficit increase that results from legislation subject to caps or PAYGO.
+Sequestration is the process used to enforce spending limits and statutory PAYGO.
+It imposes across-the-board cuts in certain programs to reduce spending enough to eliminate a deficit increase that results from legislation subject to caps or statutory PAYGO.
 Sequestration is intended to be a blunt instrument that policymakers would seek to avoid because it automatically cuts spending regardless of the impact on programs.
-However, lawmakers often exempt programs from sequestration — most notably, Social Security — diluting its effectiveness.
-The exemptions increase the size of the across-the-board cuts to programs that remain subject to sequestration.
+However, lawmakers have exempted many programs from sequestration — for example, Social Security and Medicaid.
+Those exemptions increase the size of potential across-the-board cuts to programs that remain subject to sequestration.